Ramsey shines in relief to help Indiana beat Maryland 34-28

-Ramsey took over for injured Michael Penix Jr. with 12 minutes left in the second quarter and Indiana ahead 14-7.
-Showing no small measure of poise, Ramsey exuded calm in the huddle and finesse while running the offense.
+Ramsey took over for freshman Michael Penix Jr. with 12 minutes left in the second quarter and Indiana ahead 14-7.
+It was unclear whether Penix was injured; the team provided no details pertaining to his absence.

-“I’m just so proud of Patrick Ramsey,” coach Tom Allen said.
-“What an absolutely awesome young man.
-He was ready to play when called upon.
-It’s been tough on him, but he’s the ultimate team player.
-He proved his value to his teammates today.”

-Coming off a season in which he threw for 2,875 yards and 19 touchdowns, Ramsey was displaced as the starter by Penix, a redshirt freshman with a dynamic left arm.
-Instead of moping or seeking a transfer, Ramsey stayed on as a backup and made the best of the situation.

 Penix was 9 for 14 for 141 yards with a touchdown and an interception.